pitt-crc/keystone-api/docs/install/python.md

 ```

 Next, create the database and a Keystone service account.
-Making sure to replace the passwrd value below with a secure password.
+Making sure to replace the password field with a secure value.

 ```postgresql
 create database keystone;